wqlab0000/newInsulin01/README.md

 For further learning of KeY tool and JML, visit https://www.key-project.org/.

-For understanding this, you need you learn cucumber tutorial https://docs.cucumber.io/guides/10-minute-tutorial/
+For understanding this, you need you learn cucumber tutorial https://docs.cucumber.io/guides/10-minute-tutorial/ For running the test, following commends are needed:

+$cd hellocucumber

+$mvn test

 InsulinPump.java describes,
-if the precondition of insulin pump is off, when turn on the insulin pump, then the postcodition is delivering basal does insulin.
+if the precondition of insulin pump is off, when turn on the insulin pump, then the postcodition is delivering basal dose insulin.
-If the precondition of insulin pump is empty, when turn on the insulin pump, then the postcodition is delivering basal does insulin.
+If the precondition of insulin pump is empty, when turn on the insulin pump, then the postcodition is delivering basal dose insulin.

 For assigning basalDose or noDose a value, we can use String methods below.